rgesteve/mlnet_bmarks/README.md

-# BenchmarksCoreCLR
-A place to put benchmarks for CoreCLR
+# A repository for benchmarks and POCs